aeternity/aeternity/docs/debian_ubuntu_packaging.md

 In the case of the Erlang implementation of Aeternity, documentation files are not installed in that directory.
-However a symbolic link is created in `/usr/share/docs/aeternity-node/docs` to point to the fils in `/opt/aeternity/node/docs/`.
+However a symbolic link is created in `/usr/share/docs/aeternity-node/docs` to point to the files in `/opt/aeternity/node/docs/`.
 This is required since the `install` file does not provide a robust way to separate or exclude directories.